TAIsRich/chuwa0403/ShortQuestions/hw2.md

+# 1. Write up Example code to demonstrate the three fundamental concepts ofOOP.
+All code are in coding1.

 # 2. What is wrapper class in Java and Why we need wrapper class?
 A wrapper class is a class can provide an object-oriented representation of the primitive data types (such as int, float, double, etc.).
 The wrapper classes provide a way to convert primitive data types into objects.